ppy/osu-wiki/news/2018/2018-02-23-beatmap-spotlights-january-2018.md

 [![](/wiki/shared/news/2018-02-23-beatmap-spotlights-january-2018/marigold.jpg)](https://osu.ppy.sh/beatmapsets/605710)

 ::Spectator::{ user=702598 }'s fine art for Deemo lovers!
-Collaborating with ::Ascendance::{ user=2931883 } and [Sinnoh](https://osu.ppy.sh/users/4236057), Spectator brings us Marigold by M2U feat.
+Collaborating with ::Ascendance::{ user=2931883 } and ::Sinnoh::{ user=4236057 }, Spectator brings us Marigold by M2U feat.
 Guriri, an appealing song with a top quality map.
 Despite the relatively low BPM, the intensity of the song is well expressed with wiggling and bursts used right to the point.
 On top of the map itself, it contains a splendid storyboard adding to its excellence.
 Be sure to check out this masterpiece!

 [![](/wiki/shared/news/2018-02-23-beatmap-spotlights-january-2018/uta.jpg)](https://osu.ppy.sh/beatmapsets/457332)